federico-barbieri/EDC-Real-Estate-Case/explanation.md

 Finally, there is a button that redirects the hypothetical EDC employee to a dashboard(/dashboard), where they can see the latest information submitted to the database.

-#how it works
+# how it works

 But how does this work?

-The first page contains a component called <FirstForm />, with a few required inputs to understand what the seller has to offer.
+The first page contains a component called FirstForm , with a few required inputs to understand what the seller has to offer.

 The second page, called /buyers, uses Next js's router to make the queries